sheafk/jqueryfunhouse/README.md

 ##Fill out the Readme

+In Cloud 9, go to the file called README.md.
+Use the following questions as a guide to write your first Readme.

-1. Overview: Write an overview of the Funhouse Project.
-This should be one or two sentences that could explain to a complete stranger what you coded.
+1. Overview: Write one or two sentences that could explain to a complete stranger what you coded in this project.
 What does this website do?
 2. Challenges: What was one thing you struggled with?
 How did you solve it?
 3. Technology Used: List 3 key parts of the code.